Spreading of the new coronavirus

 Lantmännen’s Association Annual Meeting and Annual District Meetings

 Due to the risk of the infection spreading and as a consequence of tightening official recommendations, Lantmännen has decided to conduct its Association Annual Meeting remotely.
 The meeting will be conducted online on May 7th in a smaller format.
 As in previous years, it is possible for all members and interested persons to follow the meeting via a web link.

 This year’s district meetings take place via conference calls as from March 16th onwards.
 For more information and log in details go to the member pages.

 Nothing to suggest the infection is spread via food

 Food has not been identified as a probable source of transmission of the disease.
 The coronavirus is spread via close person to person contact and through respiratory droplets produced when an infected person coughs or sneezes.
 According to the Swedish National Food Administration, there is nothing to suggest that the virus can be spread by eating or drinking.
 Knowledge from previous outbreaks with similarity to coronavirus would indicate that this type of virus is transmitted by infected persons and not via food or food packaging.
 Read more at the Swedish National Food Administration website or at the EFSA (European Food Safety Authority) website.

-We have seen a sharp increase in the demand for certain of our food products in the food retailing sector the last few weeks.
+Since mid-March, we have seen a sharp increase in the demand for certain of our food products in the food retailing sector.
 We are following developments closely and maintaining a regular dialogue with our customers.
-At present, we are not facing a shortage of any commodities or products on account of the virus spreading, and we can under the current conditions continue to supply goods to our customers.
+At present, we are not facing a shortage of any commodities or products on account of the virus spreading, and our production runs on full capacity in order to supply goods to our customers.